Liferenko/til/comfy_life/comfy_chairs_for_red_eye_coding_sessions.md

+#Comfy chairs
+---

-### It's already been 10th year of endless searching for the most comfortable work-oriented butt&back-friendly furniture
+It's been 10th year of endless searching for the most comfortable work-oriented butt&back-friendly furniture

+**Found in Ankara, Turkyie**

+TODO add img

+---

 **Found in Bali, Indonesia**